MiningMyBusiness/Predicting-an-exchange-traded-fund/README.md

 This is a 61.9% over all accuracy rate.
 This is a statistically significant result with a p-value of 0.008 suggesting that this model is able to predict the movement of SPY.
 However, the model is slightly better at predicting when the stock will go up (64.6% accruate), than when it will go down (59%).

-### Section 4: Comparing the model and the naive the investment strategies
+### Section 4: Comparing the model investment strategy with a naive investment strategy
-Here we test what would have happened over the last 126 days if we actually had used this model to bet on SPY.
+Here we test what would have happened over the last 126 days if we had actually used this model to bet on SPY.
 We compare this result to what would have happened if we just left our money in SPY for the same amount of time without buying and selling when our model told us to.

 We do this by collecting the proportional movement of SPY every day (1 is no movement, > 1 is up, and < 1 is down) over the last 126 days and store it in a vector.
 We compare this to the porportional movement of SPY only on the days our model would have predicted 'Up'.
 The two products of all elements in each vector are the total proportional gains we would have had over the last two quarters if we followed that investment strategy.
 Here is the result: